clstmbrly/Practice-Testing-Area/1_ssh.md

 ---
 layout: default
-title: Use PIV to SSH to a UNIX-like Server
+title: Using a PIV Card for SSH to a UNIX-like Server
 permalink: /userconfig/ssh
 collection: userconfig
 ---

-Administrators often use Secure Shell (SSH) to remotely access UNIX-like servers on their network.
-The biggest security risk when using SSH is using a weak login method, like unencrypted passwords and usernames.
+You often need to use Secure Shell (SSH) to remotely access a UNIX-like server on your network.
+Your PIV is the most secure authentication method to use for SSH.
+It provides strong security measures and prevent capture and impersonation of your identity through traffic sniffing during SSH is using a weak login method, like unencrypted passwords and usernames.
 An attacker can easily capture these through traffic sniffing.

 The most secure login method for SSH is to use a PIV card for authentication.
 PIVs provide key pairs, encyption, xxxxx, and Transport Layer Security [TLS]/Secure Sockets Layer [SSL], which prevents "packet sniffing)."<!--SSL is on the way out...?-->.